The application tool is now open!

-The Department of Economics at Ludwig-Maximilians-Universität München offers various
+The Munich Graduate School of Economics (MGSE) offers various

 DOCTORAL SCHOLARSHIPS AND DOCTORAL POSITIONS AS RESEARCH OR TEACHING ASSISTANTS